CMantell/Basemap-Tutorial/README.md

 > 1. Map Making - Coordinates, Map Extent, and Resolution (Done)
 > 2. Projections (Done)
-> 3. Adding XY data
+> 3. Adding XY data (Done)
 > 4. Using Shapefiles (Need to find process to easily change projected coordinate systems into geographic coordinate systems)
 > 5. Accessing Shapefile Attributes
 > 6. Selecting Locations Based on Attributes

 **Please feel free to fork, clone, pull, and give feedback!**

 You can reach the author at: chris.mantell@gmail.com

-Last updated: 4/11/18
+Last updated: 4/13/18